-Or what can be great to is one of those indoor trampolines, with a bar to hold.
-Let me look it up, it's not the sort of thing I usually recommend on this site ;), but just to show you what I mean, here is one example: Alex Little Jumpers Trampoline.
-You can probably find it at a local toy store as well.
+Or what can be great too is one of those indoor trampolines, with a bar to hold.
+You'll find one online or at a good local toy store.
+Important of course to make sure the trampoline can safely be used by him at his age and evidently supervised.
 IF he likes this, it can be a great way to get some exercise, get rid of some energy and with rhythmic movements.

 - A last thing to do: this is the age where 'rules' become more and more in the picture: things that are allowed and things that aren't.
 It's about setting boundaries, not about strict discipline.
 Children need consistency, and boundaries help them understand the world around them.
 You have been doing that by consistently not allowing him in your bed, allowing milk at one awakening, ...
 Have consistent rules about what he can request when waking and what you simply will not allow during the night.